JohnnyMcWeed/plgSystemNfchangebootstrap/README.md

 # plgSystemNfchangebootstrap
 Joomla!
 V.3 - Change Bootstrap 2 to 4

-(This plugin does currently NOT change classes.
-Therefore you'll have to update it for Bootstrap 4.
+(This plugin does NOT change classes or anything else than script and stylesheet includes.
+Therefore you will have to update your template and component/module overrides for Bootstrap 4.)

 ## About
 This plugin helps for fast removal of Bootstrap 2 in Joomla! and putting Bootstrap 4 in.